scorecard-ai/scorecard-examples/python-logfire-otel-basic/README.md

-# Python Logfire + OpenTelemetry Basic Example
+# Python Logfire + PydanticAI + OpenTelemetry Basic Example

-This example demonstrates how to use **Logfire**'s excellent instrumentation and developer experience while sending OpenTelemetry traces to Scorecard for evaluation.
-It shows a simple OpenAI workflow with automatic instrumentation.
+This example demonstrates how to use **Logfire** and **PydanticAI** together while sending OpenTelemetry traces to Scorecard for evaluation.
+It shows a simple AI agent with automatic instrumentation and structured outputs.

-## Why Logfire?
+## Why Logfire + PydanticAI?

+[PydanticAI](https://ai.pydantic.dev) is an agent framework by the Pydantic team that provides:

+- 🎯 **Type-safe agents** with structured outputs using Pydantic models
+- ✅ **Built-in validation** - ensures LLM responses match your schema
+- 🔄 **Automatic retries** and error handling
+- 🌟 **Native Logfire integration** - zero instrumentation code needed!
+- 🧩 **Model-agnostic** - works with OpenAI, Anthropic, Google, and more

 [Logfire](https://logfire.pydantic.dev) is an observability platform built by the Pydantic team that provides:

-- 🎯 **Automatic instrumentation** for OpenAI, Anthropic, FastAPI, Django, SQLAlchemy, and 30+ popular libraries
+- 🎯 **Automatic instrumentation** for PydanticAI, OpenAI, Anthropic, FastAPI, and 30+ libraries
 - 🎨 **Beautiful structured logging** with rich context and attributes
 - 🔧 **Ergonomic API** with type hints and excellent IDE support
 - 🚀 **Zero-boilerplate setup** compared to raw OpenTelemetry